frankk00/OpenTag/readme.md

 * Get involved in the creation of the first Tag Management system available in open source, free hosted.
 We are always open to new ideas!
-* Gain experience working with some of the UK?s most savvy engineers and become recognized as contributing towards our first product.
+* Gain experience working with some of the UK's most savvy engineers and become recognized as contributing towards our first product.